Advertising Legal & Compliance

 Be sure to seek experienced FTC and advertising and marketing legal counsel, whether you are marketing:

-For example, in its post about the FTC enforcement action against Aura Labs (App developer under pressure for deceptive health claims), FTC notes:
+For example, in its post about the FTC enforcement action against Aura Labs (an App developer under pressure for deceptive health claims), the FTC notes:

 The lifeblood of health claims is substantiation.
 The consequence of inaccurate measurements of blood pressure or other key health stats can be – quite literally – as serious as a heart attack.
 That’s why companies must have solid science to support all health claims, express and implied.